On the Multiplicity One Conjecture for Mean Curvature Flows of surfaces: Introduction

-Our understanding of mean curvature flows of surfaces has come a long way, especially in the last two decades.
 With the mean convex case now well understood, focus has shifted to general mean curvature flows.
 Ilmanen and White \cite{White_icm_2002} provided an example of a level set flow exhibiting a phenomenon known as ``fattening'', which occurs due to the existence of a non-cylindrical or spherical singularity.
 In this case, the flow cannot be \emph{uniquely} extended past the first singular time as a flow of surfaces.

 Despite these counterexamples, the significance of flows with cylindrical and spherical singularities persists beyond the realm of \emph{mean convex} flows.
-This importance was recognized in two pivotal results: \begin{itemize} \item Work of Colding--Minicozzi \cite{Colding_Minicozzi_2012_generic_I} identified cylinders and spheres as the only singularity models that are \emph{stable} under perturbation. \item Brendle's work \cite{Brendle_genus0_16} showed cylinders and spheres are the only non-trivial 2-dimensional shrinkers of \emph{genus zero}. \end{itemize} The work of Hershkovits--White \cite{Hershkovits_White_nonfattening} and Haslhofer-Hershkovits--White \cite{Choi_Haslhofer_Hershkovits_2022} guaranteed the existence of a unique mean curvature flow ``through singularities'' as long as these singularities are modeled on cylinders or spheres \emph{of multiplicity one.} Combined with the previous two results this suggested that a general mean curvature flow should mimic mean convex flows, given that its initial condition is a topological 2-sphere or chosen generically.
+This importance was recognized in two pivotal results: \begin{itemize} \item Work of Colding--Minicozzi \cite{Colding_Minicozzi_2012_generic_I} identified cylinders and spheres as the only singularity models that are \emph{stable} under perturbation. \item Brendle's work \cite{Brendle_genus0_16} showed cylinders and spheres are the only non-trivial 2-dimensional shrinkers of \emph{genus zero}. \end{itemize} The work of Hershkovits--White \cite{Hershkovits_White_nonfattening} and Choi--Haslhofer-Hershkovits \cite{Choi_Haslhofer_Hershkovits_2022} guaranteed the existence of a unique mean curvature flow ``through singularities'' as long as these singularities are modeled on cylinders or spheres \emph{of multiplicity one.} Combined with the previous two results this suggested that a general mean curvature flow should mimic mean convex flows, given that its initial condition is a topological 2-sphere or chosen generically.

 The caveat here, however, is again the Multiplicity One Conjecture.
 For example, while all tangent flows in genus zero flows must indeed be cylinders or spheres due to Brendle's work, it was not known whether they occur with multiplicity one.
 This is critical to understanding evolution past these singularities.
 A similar challenge arises with generic initial data.
-Chodosh--Choi--Mantoulidis--Schulze \cite{chodosh2023mean} showed that the mean curvature flow starting from a generic surface can be evolved uniquely through cylindrical and spherical, given that none of these singularities occur with higher multiplicity.
+Chodosh--Choi--Mantoulidis--Schulze \cite{chodosh2023meani,chodosh2023mean} showed that the mean curvature flow starting from a generic surface can be evolved uniquely through cylindrical and spherical singularities, provided they have multiplicity one.
 The resolution of the Multiplicity One Conjecture is thus the missing piece in both discussions, allowing us to show:

 \begin{ExS2} If $\MM_0 \subset \IR^3$ is a smoothly embedded surface homeomorphic to a 2-sphere, then there is a \emph{unique} almost regular mean curvature flow $\MM$ and this flow only has cylindrical or spherical singularities.
 In other words, in the case of topological 2-spheres, the mean curvature flow equation is well-posed within the class of almost regular flows. \end{ExS2}